 Image Source: www.pixabay.com

-People, strategy and execution with great analytical skills
+People, Strategy, and Execution with great analytical skills

 The position of a manager is like a CEO.
-CEO manages the entire region of an organization if it’s a global business or the whole organization.
+CEO manages the entire region of an organization, if it’s a global business or the whole organization.
 And a manager takes care of his small department, a sub-unit.
-If we view that sub-unit as sub-organization, a manager is also the CEO of that sub-organization.
+If we view that sub-unit as a sub-organization, a manager is also the CEO of that sub-organization.

 Image Source: www.pixabay.com

 So, if you want to jump from an entry-level employee to a manager, you need to make sure that you take responsibility for everything that happens to you.
-It may be as small as one important task is not being done for a client meeting.
+It may be as small as one important task not being done for a client meeting.

 But how would you practice this as an entry-level employee?
-You just watch the organization from the mind-set of a manager and think through what makes this organization tick.
+You just watch the organization from the mindset of a manager and think through what makes this organization tick.

-And as a manager, a person doesn’t need to only show trustworthiness to his/her employer, but also to his/her team-members.
+And as a manager, a person doesn’t need only to show trustworthiness to his/her employer but also to his/her team members.

 Image Source: www.pixabay.com

 employee, make sure that you build trust.
-Before doing anything silly, think twice because the mind-set of being casual doesn’t work very well in the professional arena.
+Before doing anything silly, think twice because the mindset of being casual doesn’t work very well in the professional arena.

-You need to be sincere in your dealings and you need to make sure that whatever you’ve been given is being done with all your effort, might, strength and spirit.
+You need to be sincere in your dealings and ensure that whatever you’ve been given is done with all your effort, might, strength, and spirit.